Over the past 8 years, the number of households watching TV with an Over-the-Air (OTA) antenna has increased by almost 50%.

 If you’re planning to purchase an antenna to watch live, local TV in 2019, here’s how to avoid scams and pick a quality product.

 The range of signals (aka spectrum) that Over-the-Air TV occupies has changed in recent years.

 Most channels have moved to the UHF spectrum, while some remain on VHF.
 Frequencies that were formerly used for higher numbered UHF channels have been auctioned off and allocated to LTE cellular traffic.

 Modern, quality antennas are designed to focus on today’s broadcast TV spectrum and limit interference from adjacent frequencies.

-Older or lower quality antennas can still capture signals but may be less effective, so try to deal with reputable companies that specialize in TV antenna technology like Mohu, Antennas Direct, and Winegard.
+Older or lower quality antennas can still capture signals but may be less effective, so try to deal with reputable companies that specialize in TV antenna technology like Mohu, Antennas Direct, Winegard, and Antop.

 Questionable TV Antenna Marketing

 The more mainstream cord cutting gets the more TV antennas we’ve seen with wacky, and even all-out false claims on their packaging or in their marketing materials which can potentially lead consumers astray.